What is diarrhea?

 Other tests may include:

 - Colonoscopy.
-This test looks at the full length of your large intestine.
+This diagnostic procedure looks at the full length of your large intestine.
 It can help check for any abnormal growths, tissue that is red or swollen, sores (ulcers), or bleeding.
 A long, flexible, lighted tube (colonoscope) is put into your rectum up into the colon.
-This tube lets your healthcare provider see the lining of your colon and take out a tissue sample (biopsy) to test it.
+This tube lets your healthcare provider see the lining of your colon and take out a small tissue sample (biopsy) to test it.
 They can also treat some problems that may be found.

 - Imaging tests.
 These tests can see if there are any problems with the way your organs are formed (structural abnormalities).